Services

 EACI conducts lead remediation projects where their applications meet or exceed the requirements of OSHA, EPA, and the Housing and Urban development (HUD) Agencies.

-• Lead Contaminated Soil Removal
+• Lead-contaminated Soil Removal

-• Shot Blast Removal
+• Shot Blast Removal Methods

-• Chemical Removal
+• Chemical Application Removal Methods

-• Pressure Washing
+• Pressure Washing Methods

 Selective Demolition